a-sha0234/food-inventory-app/README.md

 This project was inspired by the odin project

 ## Contact <a name="Contact-paragraph"></a>
-Created by Arun Shaema, feel free to contact me
+Created by Arun Sharma, feel free to contact me